Unirationality of moduli spaces of special cubic fourfolds and K3 surfaces: Unirationality of for

 In fact, Hassett proved a bit more.
 For those $d$ as in Theorem \ref{conditions on d}, Hassett proved that the moduli spaces $\CC_d$ and $\NN_d$ are related, where $\NN_d$ is the moduli space of degree $d$ polarized K3 surfaces.
 In particular, he showed that there is a rational map $\NN_d \dashrightarrow \CC_d$ which birational if $d\equiv 2\pmod 6$ and a double cover if $d\equiv 0\pmod 6$ \cite[Section 5.3]{Has00}.
 For $d=14, 26, 38$, $X\in\CC_d$ have associated K3 surfaces, and the corresonding moduli spaces are birational.
 Using Corollary \ref{ratunirational}, we prove the unirationality of the corresponding moduli spaces of K3 surfaces:

 \begin{Thm} For $d=14,26,38$, the moduli space of polarized K3 surfaces of degree $d$ is unirational. \end{Thm}

 \begin{Rem} Mukai has previously shown the unirationality of $\NN_{14}$ and $\NN_{38}$ in \cite{Muk88,Muk92}.
 He does so by describing such K3 surfaces as complete intersections in homogeneous spaces.
-The case $d=26$ is to the best of our knowledge entirely new and has been a long-standing gap in the unirationality results for low degree K3 surfaces. \end{Rem}
+The case $d=26$ is to the best of our knowledge entirely new and has been a long-standing gap in the unirationality results for low degree K3 surfaces.
+It was, however, shown to have negative Kodaira dimension in A. Peterson's thesis, so this result is expected. \end{Rem}